Organ

 For more details see the Organ Specification

 The organ dates back to 1900, and was built using funds provided by the Baxendale family of Framfield Place.
-The original builder was M C Thompson of Burton-on-Trent.
+The original builder was Nicholson & Lord of Walsall Originally the action was pneumatic and, apparently, very slow to respond.

 There are 22 stops and 8 combination thumb pistons give rapid selection of a group of stops.
 These are preset by the setter boards on each side of the console.